-FTA serves the principal tax collection agencies of the 50 states, the District of Columbia, Puerto Rico, and New York City.
+FTA serves the principal tax collection agencies of the 50 states, the District of Columbia, Philadelphia, and New York City.
 The work of FTA is directed and governed by an eighteen-member Board of Trustees composed of tax administrators representing all regions of the country.
 The Commissioner of the Internal Revenue Service is an ex-officio board member.
 The FTA staff consists of 10 full-time positions, headed by an Executive Director appointed by the Board of Trustees.

 FTA is financed primarily from annual dues assessed to member tax agencies.
 Other sources of revenue include the sale of publications to non-members and proceeds from conferences and workshops.
 FTA is organized as a nonprofit corporation under § 501(c)(3) of the Internal Revenue Code.

 FTA was organized in 1937 by representatives of the North American Gasoline Tax Conference (NAGTC), the National Association of Tax Administrators (NATA), and the National Tobacco Tax Association (NTTA).
 In 1984, the three associations consolidated into a single organization the National Association of Tax Administrators.
 NAGTC became the NATA Motor Fuel Tax Section and NTTA became the NATA Tobacco Tax Section.
 In June 1988, NATA merged with FTA, assuming the Federation of Tax Administrators as its name.